russellmatt66/russellmatt66.github.io/_phys/2024-08-22_idealmhd-chareqn.md

 \end{align}
 $$

-Unfortunately, there's no way around what we have to do next if we want to see this calculation through.
+&nbsp;&nbsp;&nbsp;&nbsp; Unfortunately, there's no way around what we have to do next if we want to see this calculation through.
 The $D_{kl}$ are structured such that the simplest expansion we can break each of them down into involves three $4\times 4$ determinants per $D_{kl}$.
 The best decision we can make is to expand across the dimension with the simplest terms, yielding,

 $$
 \begin{align}